ejuarezg/guides/ps2_homebrew/raspi_controller_setup.md

 podman run -it --rm -v $PWD:/mnt raspi1-bplus-gnu-omnishock bash /mnt/raspberrypi-buildbot.sh
 ```

-The installable tar file will be placed in this directory and will be called `sdl-raspberrypi.tar.xz`.
-If you're afraid of this entire process, you can download an official precompiled binary from https://buildbot.libsdl.org/sdl-builds/sdl-raspberrypi/?C=M;O=D.
+An installable tar file and `.deb` file will be placed in this directory and will be called `sdl-raspberrypi.tar.xz` and `libsdl2-2.0-0.deb`, respectively.
+Official precompiled binaries are provided at https://buildbot.libsdl.org/sdl-builds/sdl-raspberrypi/?C=M;O=D if you wish to avoid this compilation process.

+I recommend installing the `.deb` file instead of the tar file.
+It is able to be removed and updated more easily.
+Run `sudo dpkg -i libsdl2-2.0-0.deb` on the Pi to install it.

-Install the tar file of SDL2 by extracting it into the root folder on the Pi:
+To install the tar file of SDL2, extract it into the root folder of the Pi with the following commands:
 ```sh
 sudo tar xf /path/to/sdl-raspberrypi.tar.xz -C /
 echo "/usr/local/lib" | sudo tee -a /etc/ld.so.conf.d/usr-local.conf
 sudo ldconfig
 ```
 The last two commands are so that the shared libraries in `/usr/local/lib` are detected by the system.

 ## That's All Folks!